JohnLavender474/Megaman-Maverick/README.md

 Sounds belong to Capcom (Megaman-ripped sound effects) and Nintendo (Mario-ripped sound effects)
 TODO: add credits and links here for where the sounds were downloaded from

-### PROOF OF PERMISSIONS FOR COMMUNITY ASSETS
+### Proof of Permissions for Fan Community Assets

-For some of the artwork used in this game, the artist did not state in the work's description or elsewhere that the work was free to use.
+For some of the fan artwork used in this game, the artist did not state in the work's description or elsewhere that the work was free to use.
 For these works, I reached out to the artist personally to ask if I could use their work.
 Below are screenshots as proof of permission.
 No proof is required for works where the description states that the asset is free to use.